Balraj Sahni: Career

 Sahni was always interested in acting, and started his acting career with the plays of the Indian People's Theatre Association (IPTA).
 Incidentally, his wife Damayanti became well known as an IPTA actress much before Sahni made a name for himself in films.
 He started his film career in Bombay with the film Insaaf (1946), followed by Dharti Ke Lal directed by Khwaja Ahmad Abbas in 1946, Damayanti's first film, Door Chalein in 1946, and other films.
 But it was in 1953, with Bimal Roy's classic Do Bigha Zamin, that his true strength as an actor was first recognised.
 The film won the international prize at the Cannes Film Festival.

 He followed it up with an encore in the 1961 classic Kabuliwala penned by Tagore.

 Sahni's wife Damayanti, who was the heroine of his 1947 film Gudia, died at a young age that same year.
 Two years later, he married his first cousin, Santosh Chandhok, later known as an author and television writer.

-He acted opposite heroines such as Padmini, Nutan, Meena Kumari, Vyjayanthimala and Nargis in films such as Bindya, Seema (1955), Sone Ki Chidiya (1958), Sutta Bazaar (1959), Bhabhi Ki Chudiyaan (1961), Kathputli (1957), Lajwanti (1958) and Ghar Sansaar (1958).
+He acted opposite heroines such as Padmini, Nutan, Meena Kumari, Vyjayanthimala and Nargis in films such as Bindya, Seema (1955), Sone Ki Chidiya (1958), Sutta Bazaar (1959), Bhabhi Ki Chudiyaan (1961), Kathputli (1957), Lajwanti (1958) and Ghar Sansar (1958).
 His character roles in films such as Neelkamal (1968), Ghar Ghar Ki Kahani (1970), Do Raaste (1969) and Ek Phool Do Mali (1969) were well received.
 However, he is perhaps best remembered by the current generation for his picturisation of the legendary song "Ae Meri Zohra Jabeen" from the movie Waqt (1965).
 Sahni appeared opposite Achala Sachdev in the number.

 He also starred in the classic Punjabi film Nanak Dukhiya Sub Sansar (1970) as well as the critically acclaimed Satluj De Kande.

 His role as the angst-ridden, but stoic Muslim man who refuses to go to Pakistan during partition, in his last film Garam Hawa, has often been called his best performance by critics.
 Balraj, however, could not see the completed film to rate his own performance, as he died the day after he finished dubbing work.
 The last line he recorded for the film, and hence his last recorded line is Hindustani: "Insaan Kab Tak Akela Jee Sakta Hai?" which can be translated to English as: "How long can a man live alone?"